 Goods received documents can be uploaded by clicking Attach Goods Received Note, then browsing and uploading a scanned/saved file.
-The document can then be viewed within WAP and also in Sage POP by Sage users with a DMS View licence by clicking on ‘View Document’ when viewing the Delivery History of the order line.
+The document can then be viewed in Sage POP by Sage users with a DMS View licence by clicking on ‘View Document’ when viewing the Delivery History of the order line.
 Note: The document can also be viewed on the Sage Amend Goods Received screen or using the Search facility within the DMS menu.

 8.2.
 Receiving Batch/Serial Number Goods

 To goods receive Stock Items which belong to a Product Group where ‘Items use Batch or Serial Numbers’, an option will appear to select the Batch/Serial field.